What really is the Syphilis Blood Test at home Ascot Detection Kit?

 Rianna (London)

 Our sexual health services across the country have changed how they deliver healthcare since COVID began.
-During this time, I’ve worked as a Sexual Health Advisor for an integrated sexual health service in East London.
-I’ve noticed a recent increase in patients testing positive for syphilis during pregnancy.
+During this time of my life, I worked as a naughty but nice Sexual Health Advisor for a sexual health service in the East London area.
+And I noticed a recent major increase in patients testing positive for syphilis during pregnancy.
 Frequently, patients test positive via antenatal clinics and end up being referred to our service for treatment.

 For some of the women, this exam happens to be the first and only STD Profile test they’ve ever had, so naturally, the result can come as a shock.
 For other women who have had sexual health screens in the past and have received negative results, a positive diagnosis can also come as a surprise.